optimobile/coai-dashboard/33_AGENT_COUNCIL_TECHNICAL_SPEC.md

 ✅ Provides public API for transparency audits
 ✅ Has 34 passing unit tests

-This system forms the **core decision-making infrastructure** for COAI's AI governance platform.
+This system forms the **core decision-making infrastructure** for CSOAI's AI governance platform.